BleuBleu/FamiStudio/Docs/docs/basics.md

 * A list of Songs
 * A list of Instruments
 * A list of DPCM samples
+* A list of Arpeggios

 Songs are made of Patterns, which are on one of the five Channels supported by the NES.
-Patterns contain Notes which are played by an Instrument (DPCM samples do not require an instrument).
+Patterns contain Notes which are played by an Instrument (DPCM samples do not require an instrument) and may refer to an arpeggio.
 Instruments may have some of their attributes (pitch, volume, arpeggio) modulated by Envelopes.

 Most of the operations are performed with the mouse.
 In general: